A generalization of Bohr-Mollerup's theorem for higher order convex functions: a tutorial

 where $\overline{P}_p[g]\colon [1,\infty)\to\R$ denotes the piecewise polynomial function whose restriction to the interval $[k,k+1)$, for any integer $k\geq 1$, is the interpolating polynomial of $g$ with nodes at $k,k+1,\ldots,k+p$; that is,

-Moreover, if $g$ is $p$-convex or $p$-concave on $[1,\infty)$, then the graph of $g$ always lies over (or always lies under) that of $\overline{P}_p[g]$; and identity \eqref{GeEuCoI5} simply tells us that $|\gamma[g]|$ is the surface area between both graphs on $[1,\infty)$.
+Moreover, if $g$ is $p$-convex or $p$-concave on $[1,\infty)$, then the graph of $g$ always lies over (or always lies under) that of $\overline{P}_p[g]$; and identity \eqref{GeEuCoI5} simply tells us that $|\gamma[g]|$ is the surface area between the two graphs on $[1,\infty)$.

 \begin{example} If $g(x)=\ln x$ and $p=1$, then we obtain